Home

 • Start slowly and be sure to maintain correct form at all times.

-• To protect your neck, keep your chin tucked and squeeze down as though you were holding an orange between your chin and your chest.
+• To protect your neck, keep your chin tucked and squeeze down as though you were holding a grapefruit between your chin and your chest.
+Press your tongue against the roof of your mouth to assist in stabilizing your neck.

 • If you experience any shoulder pain, stop.

-• If you find this exercise too difficult try Knee Push ups on Ball, or go back and work on static exercises - Static Pushups on Toes, Leaning Straight, and Single Arm Lean.
+• If you find this exercise too difficult try Knee Push ups on Ball, or go back and work on static exercises - Plank on the ball - on knees, Leaning Straight, and Single Arm Lean.

 Progression